 06.01 Types of Noncompliances.
 The manner of documenting a noncompliance in the inspection report depends on how that noncompliance will be dispositioned.
 A noncompliance may be addressed as a minor violation, a non-escalated enforcement action (i.e., a cited SL-IV violation or non-cited violation (NCV), a deviation, or a nonconformance), an apparent violation (AV), or as an escalated enforcement action (i.e., a SL-I, II, or III violation).

 Note that if an issue is described in an inspection report in sufficient detail to conclude that a noncompliance has occurred, then that issue must be dispositioned as a violation, an apparent violation, or an NCV (for violations); or a Notice of Deviation or Nonconformance may be issued (for deviations and nonconformances).
 To simply document a noncompliance as a “weakness,” “licensee failure,” “observed discrepancy,” or similar characterization without dispositioning it, is inappropriate.
 If a violation has not occurred, to avoid any confusion, it may be appropriate in certain situations to include a statement such as, “this issue does not constitute a violation of NRC requirements.”
-If it cannot be determined if a noncompliance exists due to sufficient information from either the licensee or NRC, it may be treated as a URI.
+If it cannot be determined if a noncompliance exists due to insufficient information from either the licensee or NRC, it may be treated as a URI.
 Note that minor violations are not normally documented in inspection reports (See 0616-12, “Minor Violations”).

 Non-Escalated Enforcement Actions.
 Most violations of low significance (i.e., more than minor concerns) fall into the SL-IV category.
 If at the time of issuing the inspection report a violation has been categorized at SL-IV, then an NOV is generally sent out with the inspection report, as a “non-escalated” EA.
 The cover letter for reports that include non-escalated EAs should follow the appropriate “NRC Enforcement Manual” guidance.

 Whether an NOV accompanies the report or is issued later, the designation of SL is made in the NOV itself.
-However, to substantiate the significance of the violation, the format (Section 0616-07) should contain the logic for determining the significance with possible reference to a specific Enforcement Policy violation example, if applicable.
+However, to substantiate the significance of the violation, the four-part format (Section 0616-07) should contain the logic for determining the significance with possible reference to a specific “NRC Enforcement Policy” violation example, if applicable.

 Deviations and nonconformances are also considered non-escalated enforcement actions.
 When a licensee fails to meet a regulatory commitment or to conform to the provisions of an applicable code or industry standard, the failure may result in a Notice of Deviation.
 When a vendor or certificate holder fails to meet a contract requirement related to NRC activities, the failure may result in a Notice of Nonconformance.
 For specific guidance on documenting deviations and nonconformances, see “NRC Enforcement Manual” Sections 4.4 and 4.5, respectively.

 Non-Cited Violations.
-Licensee-identified violations be .
+The criteria for dispositioning a violation as an NCV is laid out in the “NRC Enforcement Policy,” Section 2.3.2.
+SL-IV violations that are self-revealing or NRC-identified at facilities with an NRC-approved CAP should be dispositioned as NCVs using the four-part write-up as described in Section 0616-07, Documenting Violations Using the Four-Part Format.
+Licensee-identified SL-IV violations at facilities without an NRC-approved CAP should also be documented using Section 0616-07.
+Licensee-identified SL-IV violations at facilities with an NRC-approved CAP that meet the NCV criteria should be dispositioned with minimal documentation, as described in Section 0616-13, Licensee-Identified Violations.